 Due to large delay in thermocouple measurement of the temperature, an input delay of 2 s is used to model $T_\text{tur,out}$ \citep{suyash2021}.
 The number of neurons is again explored from 4 to 20 with an increment of 2, and the best performance is obtained for 14 neurons.
 Fig. \ref{fig:NARX_T_tur_out} shows the tuned NARX architecture for modeling $T_\text{tur,out}$.

-For both the models, the feedback delay is assumed to be 0.01 s.
+For both models, the feedback delay is assumed to be 0.01 s.
 The data sampling frequency is set to 100 Hz, and the network is trained using a Levenberg-Marquardt backpropagation algorithm (also called damped least-squares) with Bayesian regularization.
-The tuned hyperparameters for modeling these two outputs are summarized in Table \ref{tab:narx_hyp}.
+The tuned hyperparameters for modeling these two outputs is summarized in Table \ref{tab:narx_hyp}.